julian-barker/reading-notes/reading-6.md

 - var: outdated, but must be used for older browsers
 - let: declares a variable that can be changed
 - const: declares a variable that cannot be changed
-- nothing: varables can just be assigned without a keyword
+- nothing: variables can just be assigned without a keyword

 ### Input and Output

 Javascript and HTML work together to provide interactivity with the user.
-Similar to CSS, you can wirte javascript in your HTML file, or you can link to an esternal javascript (.js) file.
+Similar to CSS, you can write javascript in your HTML file, or you can link to an external javascript (.js) file.